-These findings lead us to conjecture that the critical visibilities for GHZ distribution in the context of each cardinality triplet are $v_c^{222}=1/4$, $v_c^{322}=1/3$ and $v_c^{333}\approx0.362$, matching our expectations from figure \ref{fig:GHZ error}.
-We also conjecture that no further increases in the critical visibility are possible by considering models with cardinalities higher than $(3,3,3)$, as figure \ref{fig:GHZ error} suggests.
+These findings lead us to conjecture that the critical visibilities for GHZ distribution in the context of each cardinality triplet are $v_c^{222}=1/4$, $v_c^{322}=1/3$, and $v_c^{333}\approx0.362$, matching our expectations from Fig. \ref{fig:GHZ error}.
+We also conjecture that no further increases in the critical visibility are possible by considering models with cardinalities higher than $(3,3,3)$, as Fig. \ref{fig:GHZ error} suggests.

-It is important to stress out the fact that although the GHZ distribution is named after the well known quantum state, this does not mean that it is realizable with visibility $v=1$ in the triangle scenario using quantum sources, because the GHZ state exhibits tripartite entanglement, while we are only allowed to use bipartite sources in the triangle network.
-Indeed, using inequality (34) of \cite{inflation}, it can be proven that even using quantum sources, $v\leq 0,5$.
+It is important to stress the fact that although the GHZ distribution is named after the well-known quantum state, this does not mean that it is realizable with visibility $v=1$ in the triangle scenario using quantum sources, because the GHZ state exhibits tripartite entanglement, while we are only allowed to use bipartite sources in the triangle network.
+Indeed, using inequality (34) of Ref. \cite{inflation}, it can be proven that even using quantum sources, $v\leq 0,5$.
 This indicates that it may be possible for noisy GHZ distributions of quantum mechanical origin to be network nonlocal (for $0.362<v\le 0.5$).

-What we did in the above was to try to fit a network local model to a distribution $p=vp_1 + (1-v)p_0$, where $p_1$ is the GHZ distribution and $p_0$ is white noise.
+What we did in the above was to try to fit a network-local model to a distribution $p=vp_1 + (1-v)p_0$, where $p_1$ is the GHZ distribution and $p_0$ is white noise.
 If the distributions $p_1$ and $p_0$ exhibit symmetry between the three parties (as is the case), and the network-local set is not too much concave, we expect the local model for $v=v_c$ to be the solution found by the optimization routine even when $v>v_c$.
 In this situation, it is impossible to find a local model, but the model that best approximates the target distribution is the one for $v=v_c$.
 This is expected at least in close proximity of $v_c$.
-If that is the case, the root mean square error in the probabilities is:
+If that is the case, the root-mean-square error in the probabilities is:

-We see that the root mean square error should increase linearly with $v$, as shown in figure \ref{fig:GHZ error}.
-Indeed, for the GHZ distribution, equation (\ref{error slope}) reduces to
+We see that the root-mean-square error should increase linearly with $v$, as shown in Fig. \ref{fig:GHZ error}.
+Indeed, for the GHZ distribution, Eq. (\ref{error slope}) reduces to